ShamirSecret/shadowsocket/README.md

 - Verify password and encryption method match client configuration
 - Check firewall settings
 - Ensure server is running and listening on correct address

+### ChatGPT/X "Attestation Denied" Issues

+If you encounter "attestation denied" errors when accessing ChatGPT, X (Twitter), or similar services:

+1. **Change Encryption Method**:
+   - Use `chacha20-ietf-poly1305` or `chacha20-ietf` instead of AES methods
+   - These methods are harder to detect

+2. **Check DNS Settings**:
+   - Ensure client uses proxy DNS
+   - Prevent DNS leaks

+3. **Browser Configuration**:
+   - Disable WebRTC (prevents IP leaks)
+   - Clear cookies and cache
+   - Use private/incognito mode

+4. **Server IP**:
+   - Server IP may be flagged as proxy/VPN
+   - Consider using residential IP instead of datacenter IP

+See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for detailed troubleshooting guide.

 ## Development